awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 The benefit of this approach is that the PostgreSQL JDBC connection driver will loop through all nodes on this list to find a valid connection, whereas when using the Aurora endpoints only two nodes will be tried per connection attempt\.
 The downside of using DB instance nodes is that if you add or remove nodes from your cluster and the list of instance endpoints becomes stale, the connection driver may never find the correct host to connect to\.

 Set the following parameters aggressively to help ensure that your application doesn't wait too long to connect to any one host\.
 + `targetServerType` – Use this parameter to control whether the driver connects to a write or read node\.
-To ensure your applications will reconnect only to a write node, set the `targetServerType` value to `master`\.
+To ensure your applications will reconnect only to a write node, set the `targetServerType` value to `primary`\.

-  Possible values for the `targetServerType` parameter include `master`, `slave`, `any`, and `preferSlave`\.
-The `preferSlave` value attempts to establish a connection to a reader first but connects to the writer if no reader connection can be established\.
+  Values for the `targetServerType` parameter include `primary`, `secondary`, `any`, and `preferSecondary`\.
+The `preferSecondary` value attempts to establish a connection to a reader first but connects to the writer if no reader connection can be established\.
 + `loginTimeout` – Controls how long your application waits to login to the database *after* a socket connection has been established\.
 + `connectTimeout` – Controls how long the socket waits to establish a connection to the database\.

-Other application parameters can be modified to speed up the connection process, depending on how aggressive you want your application to be\.
+You can modify other application parameters to speed up the connection process, depending on how aggressive you want your application to be\.
 + `cancelSignalTimeout` – In some applications, you may want to send a "best effort" cancel signal on a query that has timed out\.
 If this cancel signal is in your failover path, you should consider setting it aggressively to avoid sending this signal to a dead host\.
 + `socketTimeout` – This parameter controls how long the socket waits for read operations\.
 This parameter can be used as a global "query timeout" to ensure no query waits longer than this value\.
 A good practice is to have one connection handler that runs short lived queries and sets this value lower, and to have another connection handler for long running queries with this value set much higher\.
 Then, you can rely on TCP keepalive parameters to kill long running queries if the server goes down\.
 + `tcpKeepAlive` – Enable this parameter to ensure the TCP keepalive parameters that you set are respected\.